Hiking Safety Tips for Fall

 Even though fall may be a shoulder season, it does not guarantee immunity from early snowstorms and bitterly cold weather.
 Even here in the south, it isn’t uncommon for us to get snow in October, especially in the higher elevations.

 There’s a fairly famous story in Great Smoky Mountains National Park involving two teenage boys who needing rescuing from a rogue and and extensive snowstorm in late fall.
-Any mother who reads the story about it will certainly appreciate the gratitude one of the boys’ mother’s still shows the park each year, even 40 years later.

 Because of the risk of snow and much colder temperatures, it’s imperative to check the forecast before leaving home.
 Check the forecast for the day of your hike, but take a peek at what’s predicted to happen for 2-3 days beyond the day of your hike, on the off chance you get lost or injured and need help.